BCR-CX/libzapi/README.md

 ## 📐 Architectural Layers

-libapi follows a lightweight Domain-Driven Design (DDD) structure with inspiration from CQRS (Command-Query Responsibility Segregation).
+LibZapi follows a lightweight Domain-Driven Design (DDD) structure with inspiration from CQRS (Command-Query Responsibility Segregation).
 Even though it’s an SDK, this separation keeps models clear, testable, and easy to extend.